 4. Uttanasana

 This is also known as Standing Forward Bend.
-First of all, you should be in Tadasana, also known as Mountain Pose, with your legs parallel to one another and hip-width spread.
-You must slowly hinge at the hips when transitioning into a forward fold and retain a deep knee bend.
+First, you should be in Tadasana, or Mountain Pose, with your legs parallel and hip-width spread.
+When transitioning into a forward fold, you must slowly hinge at the hips and retain a deep knee bend.
 Now, if you need to make efforts so that your neck and head hang heavily.
 If you are having any issues, you also have the choice to keep any block underneath your forearms.
 After this, you can loosen up or relax your shoulder for the next ten breaths.
 You need to do this asana about 5-6 times.

 5. Savasana